erebe/personal-server/blog/content/blog/debug_rust_aplication_inside_container.md

     0x55555568e24e <+30>: jne    0x55555568e25a            ; <+42>
 ```

 erf, gibrish again.
-Dude that you have done wrong in your life :x
+Dude what have you done wrong in your life :x

 <br/>